 Sean (Best: DH2, Worst: PoA)

-I remember watching the movie in theaters as a teenager, age 16.
-And the stupidity just stacked up for me.
+I remember watching the movie in theaters as a teenager, and the stupidity just stacked up for me.
 The random shrunken heads.
 The scene wipes akin to the love child of prequels Star Wars films and 5th grade PowerPoint presentations.
 The stupid bluebird.
-The Whomping Willow that looked more hilarious than terrifying.
+The Whomping Willow looked more hilarious than terrifying.
 The werewolf that looked like a chihuahua fell into a taffy puller.
-My mother had to angrily shush me and my older sister several times during the film as we basically gave it the MST3K treatment.
-And this was not a film we intended to harangue.
+My mother had to angrily shush me and my older sister several times during the film as we gave it the MST3K treatment.
+And this was not a film we intended to heckle.
 This is a series my entire family loves.
 But the film was ultimately a massive disappointment for me (the shock of the massive changes to the structure and layout Hogwarts suffered, as well as the loss of the pitch-perfect and gone-too-soon Richard Harris, notwithstanding), and no amount of Buckbeak flight scenes or Draco getting punched in the face could save a film with terrible, pointless creative choices.